atreyasha/spp-explainability/docs/develop.md

             19. fine-tune FMTOD data set vs. intent detection task

+            20. fine-tune explainability method vs. technique

+            21. fine-tune study vs. thesis

+            22. fine-tune final vs. end vs. accepting states

-            20. ensure linear-chain and strict linear-chain are added before WFAs
+            23. ensure linear-chain and strict linear-chain are added before WFAs

-            21. define GPU somewhere and add to abbreviation
+            24. define GPU somewhere and add to abbreviation

-            22. replace all epsilon words by the symbol where possible
+            25. replace all epsilon words by the symbol where possible

-            23. make number of decimal places consistent wherever they are used such as in tables with tau
+            26. make number of decimal places consistent wherever they are used such as in tables with tau

-            24. sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration
+            27. sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration -\> consider using a package to help with this process

         2. Formatting